 - The first three days – 4-6 hours a day

 - The next four days – 8 hours a day

 - If no problems or discomfort, work up to wearing the inserts whenever wearing shoes

 After 2 weeks, most patients feel a dramatic difference, but if relief is not attained after two weeks, there is a reassessment that includes adjustments to the insert or a different treatment as seen fit by the orthotist or pedorthist.
-If an adjustment is needed, there is no cost for these changes for up to two years for the same treatment.

 Do you have Questions about Foot Orthotics?
 Call Us or Complete our Contact Form.

 We will get back with you within one business day.